 Bike Park Initiative

-The initiative will provide up to $10,000 in planning and design services per grant, to be matched by cash by the applicant.
-The combined pool of $20,000 will be used to create a conceptual site plan and report for the proposed bike park.
+The initiative will provide up to $10,000 in planning and design services by IMBA Trail Solutions per grant, to be matched by the applicant.
+The combined pool of $20,000 will be used to provide technical assistance and create a conceptual site plan and working plan for the proposed bike park.
 The funds will also be used to advise the applicant on the unique aspects of constructing and maintaining a bike park, including working with the local mountain bicycling community.
 The intent of this effort is to get high-quality projects initiated through professional design and technical assistance so that the applicant, in conjunction with IMBA’s advocacy network, can quickly proceed through permitting and toward construction.

-The latest application period closed Feb.
-2, 2014.
 Application is by invitation, only.
-If you would like to be involved, contact your IMBA Regional Director.
+If you would like to be involved or for more information, contact your IMBA Regional Director.